- What are Templates

 If you do not have publish template permissions, you will need to send a Template Publication Request by clicking 'Request publication'.

-Once your template has been published, it can be used be selected when creating a new campaign.
+Once your template has been published, it can be used when creating a new campaign.

 At any time, you can edit a published template and not affect any current campaigns or workflows.

 Edit a Published Template

 Once a template is Published, you can still make changes to that template via the Email Editor by saving your changes as ‘drafts’.
 Similar to the ‘Draft’ template status, any saved ‘draft’ changes are saved to your Template Management Gallery only, and are not available when creating a new campaign/email.
 Once your new version is ready, you simply publish those changes.

 Let’s go through an example.

 From your Template Gallery, open a published template and make your changes in the Email Editor.
 You will see a message under the “Published” status icon informing you that ‘You are editing the draft version.
 Save and publish to apply changes to your template’.

 To save your new changes, click on the dropdown menu and select ‘Save draft’.